 - When the sugar mixture becomes golden brown, remove the pan from the heat.

-- Pour the cream in carefully as the caramel will bubble.
+- Pour the pre heated cream in carefully and a little amount at a time, as the caramel will bubble.

 - Stir to combine and whisk the loosened miso mixture in.